TABLE OF CONTENTS

 The first advantage of using the subscription and continuity model is the return on investment (ROI).
 Once your business model has been implemented and your subscriber list is growing, your business will flourish organically and profit margins will widen.
 ROI is often much greater with a subscription-based business over a traditional business model.
 It is much easier to generate profits continuously through automatic reordering than by selling products individually.
 Most often, subscription businesses purchase bulk inventory at a much lower price than they charge to disburse to consumers.
 Even though these subscriptions are capital intensive, planning and coordinating disbursements is easier and you don’t end up accumulating inventory.

 Another advantage is the relatively low startup costs.
 Building your online subscription-based business is one of the more affordable paths to take.
 Depending on the products you intend to offer how much you budget for the optional services, you may be able to keep the spend under $3000.
 Your launching platform, customization, development and design, and advertising spends are a part of the optional services that you need to decide on in your first year.
-These things are not necessary to begin selling, but could help improve your chances.
-As the entrepreneur, determine your priorities before spending in things you don’t need.
+These things are not necessary to begin selling but could help improve your chances.
+As an entrepreneur, determine your priorities before spending on things you don’t need.

 Subscription Merchant Account Options

 You will eventually need to work with a subscription merchant services company to be able to support online credit card processing.
 Merchant account providers such as PayPal and Stripe are used by millions of individuals and entrepreneurs each year.
 However, there are limitations that come with using a service such as these, which can ultimately hinder growth.
 One of these drawbacks pertains to the content you decide to sell in your boxes.
 Companies selling adult-themed products, vape or e-cig subscriptions, or nutraceutical-related commodities will all have trouble using large aggregators like PayPal and Stripe.

 Merchants on these platforms are auto-approved and allowed to process initially.
 But within days, months, or years they are shut down with a hold on all funds.